List of Information Technology (IT) Job Titles

 - Technical Operations Officer

 Information Security Specialist

 The increased incidence of security breaches and the associated danger of identity theft has enhanced the importance of protecting data on commercial and governmental sites.
 Information security analysts help defend an organization’s computer network and computer systems.
-They plan and carry out a variety of security measures, such as installing and using software, and simulating cyber attacks to test systems.
-Information security jobs are expected to grow much faster than average, with an increase of 28% between 2016 and 2026.
+They plan and carry out a variety of security measures, such as installing and using software, and simulating cyber-attacks to test systems.
+Information security jobs are expected to grow much faster than average, with an increase of 28 percent between 2016 and 2026.

 - Information Security

 - Security Specialist

 Software developers design, run, and test various computer programs and applications.
 Application Developers create new applications and code solutions.
 They usually have a bachelor’s degree in computer science or a related field.
 They also have strong programming skills.
 Software developer jobs are expected to grow by about 24 percent from 2016-2026.
 The average salary of a software developer is $103,560.

 - Associate Developer